denizsurmeli/random-graph-generator/README.md

 On the project folder, make a new directory called `build` and go into it.
 After that run the command:

 ```
-cmake ../. && cmake --build ."
+cmake ../. && cmake --build .
 ```

-Then execute the program on the `build` folder by running:
+Then execute the program on the `build` folder by feeding the inputs:

 ```
 ./rgg "./feeds/in"
 ```

 The project is fully `CLion` compatible.
+It's suggested for users to open the project with it in order to navigate and execute easier.